tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Draft.md

 # Rubric

-## Your First Dra
+## Your First Draft Grade
-Using the writing rubric, calculate
-your own first draft grade
+Using the writing rubric, calculate your own first draft grade

+## What You Did Well
+Mention at least three things you accomplished successfully in your paper

+## What Needs More Work / Plan For Revision
+Identify at least three issues you will address in your revision.

+##